An official publication of the Institute of Cannabis Research

 Aims and scope

-The Journal of Cannabis Research is an open-access, peer-reviewed, international journal which welcomes submissions covering all topics pertaining to cannabis.
+The Journal of Cannabis Research is an open-access, peer-reviewed journal which welcomes submissions covering all topics pertaining to cannabis.
 Sponsored by the Institute of Cannabis Research at Colorado State University-Pueblo.
 The Journal publishes a broad range of articles including, but not limited to:

 - the agriculture, biology, and commercial and industrial uses of the cannabis plant (including non-psychoactive varieties such as hemp) and its constituents;